 I give a lot of credit to all I’ve read about who have retired early and managed to avoid cold feet or regret.
 Granted, the big shots in our FIRE landscape have created meaningful substitutes for co-workers through creating a FIRE community.
 They’ve replaced cubicle work with projects that keep their minds engaged and lives enriched.

 And that lesson my friends is obvious: there is no giving up work or value creation and social bonding when you retire early.
-Not if you give a damn.
+Not if you give a crap.

 Now, I am a bit envious of the early retirees who’ve hung it up and managed to avoid taking up new projects or establishing new social networks.
 They’re the naturally introverted set and gravitate to solitude, they’ve found their path and it works amazingly well for them.